kescardoso/kescardoso/README.md

     🤖 "favorite_technologies": request.data(
-        'Python, Flask, HTML, CSS, MongoDB, Bootstrap, VSCode, GitHub, Heroku, Figma, UX, and Jasper (my cat)'),
+        'Python, Flask, HTML, CSS, MongoDB, Bootstrap, VSCode, GitHub, Heroku, Figma, UX, and Jasper (my cat)'
+        ),
     💪 "working_on": request.data(
-        'super cool collaborative open-source projects as an intern at MLH'),
+        'super cool collaborative open-source projects as an intern at MLH' ),
     🛠 "looking_to_collaborate_on": request.data(
-        'a project/team related to Fintech, Cryptocurrency, or Data')
+        'a project/team related to Fintech, Cryptocurrency, or Data' ),
     📚 "learning": request.data(
         'Javascript and jQuery, UX, Data Science,
-        and how to ace online karaoke')
+        and how to ace online karaoke'
+        ),
     🦩 "fun_fact": request.data(
         'I am an Italian-Brazilian from France with a Canadian-English accent.
         I gave up placing where I come from')